danielathome19/Chunk-List/README.md

   * /Chunk List/Presentation/"Chunk List.pdf" (DOI: [10.48550/arxiv.2101.00172](https://doi.org/10.48550/arxiv.2101.00172))

 # Usage
-The __Presentation__ folder contains a full presentation and research paper in PDF format, containing the following information:
+The __Presentation__ folder (i.e., the research paper) contains a full presentation and research paper in PDF format, containing the following information:
   * What is a chunk list?
   * Where is a chunk list used?
   * Implementation details (construction, basic methods)